Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.5, is 0.5 points more than Saturday's over/under.

-- This contest's over/under is 9.5 points above the 52.5 these two squads combine to allow per game this season.
+- Saturday's over/under is 0.5 points lower than the two team's combined 62.5 points per game average.

+- The 52.5 combined points per game that these two squads have allowed this season are 9.5 fewer than the 62 over/under in this contest.

-- Volunteers games have an average total of 61.9 points this season, 0.1 fewer than Saturday's over/under.
+- The Volunteers and their opponents score an average of 61.9 points per game, 0.1 fewer than Saturday's total.

-- The 51.8 PPG average total in Jaguars games this season is 10.2 points fewer than this game's over/under.
+- The 62 over/under in this game is 10.2 points above the 51.8 average total in Jaguars games this season.

 Tennessee Stats and Trends

-- Tennessee has four wins against the spread in 10 games this season.

-- The Volunteers have covered the spread once this season when favored by 28 points or more (in two chances).
+- The Volunteers have been favored by 28 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have eclipsed the over/under seven times in 10 opportunities (70%).

 - The Volunteers have turned the ball over 11 times this season, 11 fewer than the Jaguars have forced (22).